-As vacant land in Old Saybrook approaches "build-out," there is a need to guide market investment in re-"growth" that honors the integrity of neighborhood patterns by harmonizing with the varied composition of the town.
+As vacant land in Old Saybrook approaches "build-out", there is a need to guide market investment in re-"growth" that honors the integrity of neighborhood patterns by harmonizing with the varied composition of the town.
 Buildings in most neighborhoods in Old Saybrook are relatively small, built at a human scale and relative to one another functionally, whether commercial, residential, or mixed-use.
-While these existing relationships identify the town, there are methods to maintain and strengthen the Town's unique and historic identity as infill and redevelopment occurs.
+While these existing relationships characterize the town, there are methods to maintain and strengthen its character as infill and redevelopment occurs.
 New, large-format uses especially require forethought in layout and design - in context with existing surroundings and for long-term adaptability to future changes in use.

-68.1 Neighborhood Pattern
+68.1 NEIGHBORHOOD PATTERN